mpodlasin/mpodlasin-website/src/pages/articles/haskell-i.md

 True
 ```

-Now, just as values have types (True has type Bool), functions have types as well.
+Now, just as values, functions have types as well.
 In fact we can investigate the type of `not` function in the same way we investigated the types of True and False - using `:t` command in `ghci`.

 Type: